Double Click Test — Check for Switch Bouncing & Double Click Problems

 What is Double Clicking?

 Double clicking is a common mouse defect where a single physical click registers as two (or more) clicks.
 This happens when the mouse switch "bounces" — the electrical contact inside the switch rapidly makes and breaks connection during a single press, causing the computer to detect multiple click events within a few milliseconds.
+Studies of mouse switch failure rates show that this issue affects approximately 15–20% of mechanical-switch mice after 2–3 years of regular use.

 What Causes Mouse Double Clicking?